edwindj/xmlwriter/README.md

 An argument to `frag` is either:

-- a named element in which case the name is used as the tag name.
+- a named element in which case the name is used as the tag name for that element.
 The element can be a value or a nested `frag`.
 - an unnamed element in which case the element is added as a text node.
 - a `.attr` argument that is used to add attributes to the parent element.